Woodbridge School: The school

-The school is a co-educational day school with a boarding component.
+The senior school is a co-educational day school with a boarding component for Years 7 to 13.
 It offers GCSE, IGCSE and AS/A Level examinations.
 The day pupil body is divided into four houses, Annott, Burwell, Seckford and Willard.
-There is a boarding house known as School House for pupils in Year 7 to 13.
+There is a boarding house, known as School House, which provides a home to mainly international students.
 The school's music activities include a symphony orchestra, chamber orchestra and choral society as well as smaller ensembles.
-Student musicians have been members of regional and national ensembles including the National Youth Choir of Great Britain.
 There is a professional theatre, the Seckford Theatre.

+There is a separate junior school, Woodbridge Prep School (formerly "The Abbey School"), for Years 3 to 6, housed in Thomas Seckford's mansion in the centre of the town.
+The site also now hosts Woodbridge Pre-Prep School (formerly "Queen's House") for Reception and Years 1 and 2.

 Sport

-The school has playing fields including cricket squares, a heated sports dome with gym facilities, Astro turf for either tennis or hockey, an athletics track, rugby and hockey pitches.
+The school has sports facilities including a heated sports dome, a gym, an astroturf, netball courts, tennis courts, a rifle range and playing fields for athletics, rugby, football, hockey and cricket.

-Other sports include sailing (which takes place at Alton Water), riding, basketball, fencing, badminton, football, golf, netball, rowing, swimming, tennis, shooting, and windsurfing.
+Other sports include sailing (which takes place at Alton Water), riding, basketball, fencing, badminton, golf, rowing, swimming, tennis, shooting, skiing and windsurfing.

-Friday afternoons
+Seckford scheme

-From Year 9 onwards, on a Friday afternoon, students can join the Combined Cadet Force (CCF), (Army, Royal Navy or Royal Air Force sections), the Duke of Edinburgh’s Award scheme (or both) or participate in sports, arts, music, and other activities.
-Woodbridge is the leading school in the East of England for chess, recognised as an English Chess Federation (ECF) centre of excellence and employing an international master, Adam Hunt, as a full-time chess teacher.
+From Year 9 onwards, on a Friday afternoon, students can join the Combined Cadet Force (CCF), (Army, Royal Navy or Royal Air Force sections) or the Duke of Edinburgh’s Award scheme (or both); or participate in sports, arts, music and other activities.

+Chess

+Woodbridge is the leading school in the East of England for chess and is recognised as an English Chess Federation (ECF) centre of excellence.
+It employs an International Master, Dagne Ciuksyte, as a full-time chess teacher.